refinajs/refina/docs/zh/guide/essentials/lowlevel.md

 ```

 :::tip The usage of `&&`
-To let TypeScript check whether you are using the right type of the ref object, you'd better use the `&&` operator to connect the `_.$ref` directive and the low-level rendering function.

 Because the `_.$ref` directive always returns `true`, so the component function will always be called.
 But if the ref object is not the right type, the component function will be of type `never`, and the IDE will report an error.
 :::